 6.8.
-AUDIOVISUAL MATERIAL
+AUDIO-VISUAL MATERIAL, PHOTOGRAPHY AND OTHER PRODUCTIONS

-Audiovisual material may be appropriate, but can be expensive to produce, so should only be prepared when there is a realistic chance of it being widely watched.
+Audio-visual material may be appropriate, but can be expensive to produce, so should only be prepared when there is a realistic chance of it being widely watched.
 Often there are more efficient ways to promote the project, for example by inviting a TV crew to make a story about the success of your project.
-Please consult with the Info team on the most appropriate form for your audiovisual material.
+Please consult with the Info team on the most appropriate form for your audio-visual material.

-Audiovisual material should focus on the human aspect of your project and how the project has benefited citizens.
+Audio-visual material should focus on the human aspect of your project and how the project has benefited citizens.
 We request to see the concept of your video/other materials and will need to approve your final script in Serbian before the production phase.

-In case you conduct interviews for your audiovisual material, as a general rule you should always interview a EUD representative.
-Please however refrain from using too many interviews and statements in your audiovisual materials and focus as much as possible on the human aspect of your project.
+In case you conduct interviews for your audio-visual material, as a rule you should always interview a EUD representative.
+Please however refrain from using too many interviews and statements in your audio-visual materials and focus as much as possible on the human aspect of your project.